US trade deficit up 1.9% in January on record goods imports

 SILVER SPRING, Md.
-(AP) — U.S. imports of goods broke a record in January and pushed the trade deficit 1.9% higher as the coronavirus pandemic distorted global commerce.
+(AP) — The level of imported goods to the U.S. in January reached unprecedented levels and pushed the trade deficit 1.9% higher as the coronavirus pandemic continues to distort global commerce.

 The gap between the goods and services the United States sold and what it bought abroad rose to $68.2 billion from $67 billion in December, the Commerce Department reported Friday.
 Exports rose 1% to $191.9 billion, while imports increased 1.2% to $260.2 billion.